 Where to buy: Grab a wooden plateful of pulpo a la feira at the market in Santiago.
 An authentic Spanish takeaway lunch!

 Perhaps the most popular fish in Northern Spain, hake (or merluza in Spanish) can be found all over Galicia.
-This is a lean, white fish with a low fat content – which is handy because it’s usually served up in huge portions.
+This is a lean, white fish with a low-fat content – which is handy because it’s usually served up in huge portions.
 The most traditional dish is merluza a la gallega.
-This is simlpy hake is boiled with potatoes, served in a sauce made from garlic and pepper.
-It’s simple, but very tasty.
+This is simply hake boiled with potatoes and served in a sauce made from garlic and pepper.
+It’s simple – but very tasty.

 Also known as bogavante, Galician lobster is blueish in colour (when it’s alive) and is extremely tender and meaty.
 Look for bogavante con arroz as this is one of the most traditional Galician seafood dishes.
 It’s pricey by Galician standards, but very worth it!

 When I asked if they were nice, my guide Patricia confessed: “I don’t like them!”.
 But local girl Ana told me she absolutely loves them, as do most Galicians.
 Give them a whirl if you really want to eat like a local in Galicia.

 A delicacy worldwide, oysters in Galicia can be surprisingly cheap.
 Find ostras in markets to get the best prices.
 And wash them down with a glass of the local white wine, Albariño!